Alison-brie/self-supervised-anatomical-embedding-v2/README.md

 * Using organ mask supervision to enhance the semantic information of SAM embeddings, allowing it to match better in hard organs;
 * Inventing a structural inference technique to refine the matched coordinates;
-* Leveraging aggressive contrast augmentation and a novel iterative training process to enable cross-modality matching (e.g. CT and multi-modal MR).
+* Leveraging aggressive contrast augmentation and a novel iterative training process to enable cross-modality matching (e.g., CT and multi-modal MR).

 This repo contains both the original SAM reimplementation and UAE.
 It is written by **Xiaoyu Bai** (bai.aa1234241@gmail.com),